apead/Xamarin-Android-Things/README.md

 # Xamarin-Android-Things
-Xamarin Samples for Android Things
+Xamarin Samples for Android Things 0.41 Preview

 This repository is a collection of Android Things samples for Xamarin Developers